 Chronic stress has been linked to heart disease, high blood pressure, high cholesterol, type II diabetes, and depression.

 But the effects of chronic stress are worst for people at risk for developing these and other problems.
 For instance, if one has a family history of heart disease, diabetes, high blood pressure, or has unhealthy lifestyle habits, then chronic stress can flip the switch that turns on these health problems.

 The worst part of chronic stress is people forget that its there.
 They get used to it.
 People are aware right away of acute stress cause it’s new; they ignore chronic stress cause it is old, familiar, and sometimes almost comfortable.
 Most people at the beginning of chronic stress to the end learn to live with the type of stress.
-But then at the end they get all these types of symptoms and diseases then remember they had chronic stress. (just imagine that, not knowing you have a problem in your body or forgetting about it WOW.
+But then at the end, they get all these types of symptoms and diseases then remember they had chronic stress. (just imagine that not knowing you have a problem with your body or forgetting about it WOW.